eatthepie/contracts-layer2/README.md

 ## Documentation 📚

-For detailed information about our smart contracts and how they work, please visit our [in-depth documentation](https://docs.eatthepie.xyz).
+For detailed information about the smart contracts and how they work, please visit the [in-depth documentation](https://docs.eatthepie.xyz).

 ## License